-Until the passing of the Bipartisan Budget Act of 2015 (BBA), spousal benefits were a popular way to increase Social Security benefits.
+Until the passing of the Bipartisan Budget Act of 2015 (BBA), spousal benefits were a favorite way to increase Social Security benefits.
 The most popular method was the file and suspend strategy.

 In this strategy, at FRA, one spouse would file for and immediately suspend their benefit.
 At the same time, they would file a restricted application for a spousal benefit.

 The spousal benefit, if claimed at or after FRA, paid the other spouse 50% of their PIA.
 This allowed the receiving spouse's own benefit to earn delayed retirement credits (8% per year) from age 66 (their FRA) until reaching age 70.

 The lifetime benefit from this strategy added up to hundreds of thousands of additional dollars of income.
 BBA eliminated the file and suspend strategy.
 It did not, however, end spousal benefits entirely.
 Depending on your date of birth, you may still be eligible for a spousal benefit.